25/26 Trade Deadline Analysis

 To Boston: Nikola Vucevic, second-round pick

-To Chicago: Anthony Simons, second-round pick
+To Chicago: Anfernee Simons, second-round pick

 - As far as landing spots for Vucevic go, this is one of the better ones.
 He’ll lose value in Boston, but at least he’s not going to be a strict backup, like he would be on some playoff teams.
 The move to Boston will cost Vucevic some touches and likely minutes as well.
 With the very solid Neemias Queta around, Vucevic will struggle to hit the 30 MPG mark.
 That will drop the Bull out of the top 35 and will make him more of a mid-round piece.
 That would be a nice result for those who gambled on Vuecvic on draft day.
 Top-35 numbers until February and mid-round numbers the rest of the way is very solid value at Vucevic’s ADP.